aidan-parkinson/corporation-sole/README.md

     I freely and independently assume all Properties of a Grand Master of the Commonwealth of Peoples, I recognise that I now represent comprehensive philisophical doctrine}
   },
-  Commonwealth Cost of Carbon: Calculated through dividing financial anthropogenic expenditure on enforcement by anthropogenic greenhouse gas emissions for a consistent time-period, Commonwealth Real Estate Performance: Calculated through dividing: the product of Real Estate Performance Numerators and the total real estate service charge for a consistent time-period, Real Estate Performance Numerators: {
+  Commonwealth Cost of Carbon: Calculated through dividing financial expenditure on anthropogenic enforcement by anthropogenic greenhouse gas emissions for a consistent time-period, Commonwealth Real Estate Performance: Calculated through dividing: the product of Real Estate Performance Numerators and the total financial real estate service charge for a consistent time-period, Real Estate Performance Numerators: {
-    Consumed anthropogenic greenhouse gas emissions of real estate service from source to end-use, Commonwealth Cost of Carbon
+    Anthropogenic greenhouse gas emissions of real estate service from source to end-use, Commonwealth Cost of Carbon
   },
   Principles of a Society of Peoples: {